raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 	(1..100).map(&foo).compact.first
 	    => "Yay, I guessed 8 correctly"

-So that’s it: When you want to convert a block to a `Proc`, define an extra parameter for your method and preface it with an ampersand.
+So that's it: When you want to convert a block to a `Proc`, define an extra parameter for your method and preface it with an ampersand.
 When the method is called, the parameter will hold a `Proc`.

 When you want to convert any object to a block, pass it to a method expecting a block and preface it with an ampersand.
 Ruby will call the `#to_proc` method if need be, then convert the `Proc` into a block.